Sea buckthorn: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

 Sea buckthorn promotes wound healing.
-Animal studies and some human data suggest that its extracts protect cells against damage from lipid peroxidation and improve epithelial tissue regeneration and wound granulation, thereby increasing blood flow to injured areas.
+Animal studies and some human data suggest that its extracts protect cells against lipid peroxidation injuries and improve epithelial tissue regeneration and wound granulation, thereby increasing blood flow to injured areas.

 Usages associés